 Check Pinterest, check Dance Magazine, check out The Ballerina Project, check your favorite companies’ websites, check Pointe Magazine, or follow your favorite ballerina on Facebook or Twitter.
 Images should be printed and brought in when you return from break the week of February 24th!

-I'll have my favorites from this post printed as well!
+I'll have my favorites printed as well!